gesina/gesina.github.io/interests.md

 {{./nav.md}}

 # Interests and Skills
-Some things I privately like and support are the [Underwater Rugby][uwr], [CoasterCast.de][coastercast], the [Binary Kitchen][binarykitchen], and
+Some things I personally like and support are [Underwater Rugby][uwr], [CoasterCast.de][coastercast], the [Binary Kitchen][binarykitchen], and